nestauk/mapping-career-causeways/README.md

 Anyone is welcome to use and build upon the published data and code.
 If you would like to leave feedback, you can either create a new github issue (for raising technical questions) or [write to us](mailto:open.jobs@nesta.org.uk) for more general enquiries.
 To refer to this work, please cite the Mapping Career Causeways report:

 *Kanders K., Djumalieva, J., Sleeman, C. and Orlik, J. (2020).
-Mapping Career Causeways: Supporting Workers at Risk.
+Mapping Career Causeways: Supporting workers at risk.
 London: Nesta*